Skip to content

 More recently, however, this environment has become a significantly important destination for patients seeking guidance and support on wellness and welfare issues too, and this can be attributed to;

-Digital Signage
+1. Digital Signage

 Digital displays or screens in waiting areas can showcase health-related messages, educational videos, practice updates, and community health events.
-These displays are ideal for time-sensitive campaigns, particularly those centred around national weeks/months or reactive campaigns based on a newsworthy moment.
+These displays are ideal for time-sensitive campaigns, mainly those centred around national weeks/months or reactive campaigns based on a newsworthy moment.

-Printed Formats
+2. Printed Formats

-Education Packs
+3. Education Packs

 Healthcare professionals rely on up-to-date information, research findings, and educational resources to stay informed about advancements in their field and improve patient care.

-Targeted Audience Engagement
+1. Targeted Audience Engagement

 Whilst 93% of the population are registered at the GP, 30-40% of all appointments are for roughly 7% of a practice’s patients, who visit up to 21 times a year.